Okunamutata/social_engineering_club/README.md

 ## Ways to contribute

 - Add new curriculm that isn't currently covered. (e.g. Hardware, Mechanical, Electrical Engineering)
-- Make a pull request a paticular document or subject matter
+- Make a pull request to a paticular document or subject matter
 - Raise an issue with the content.
     - Is there missing context?
     - Are there any mistakes or needed corrections?